yarnpkg/website/_posts/2016-12-01-lockfiles-for-all.md

 breaking changes and if they encounter one, to roll back the version to a working state and open an issue in the library.

-The only really negative experience that we are adding is for new users.
-Which is admittedly terrible, you want new users to have the best possible experience.
+The only really negative experience that we are adding is for new users, which is admittedly terrible.
+You want new users to have the best possible experience.

 But remember that they already face this burden in the majority of cases.
 It's